 - Salt and pepper to taste

-- 1 tsp extra-virgin olive oil or 2 tbsp 30 ml vegetable broth
+- 1 teaspoon extra-virgin olive oil or 2 tbsp 30 ml vegetable broth

 - 1 head broccoli